-- FNS50915 Diploma of Finance and Mortgage Broking Management
+- FNS50320 Diploma of Finance and Mortgage Broking Management

 Studying the Certificate IV in Finance and Mortgage Broking at Holmesglen

-A supportive learning environment is provided, with mortgage brokers and industry mentors developing your knowledge and practical skills.
+You will learn in a supportive environment, with mortgage brokers and industry mentors developing your knowledge and practical skills.

 The course gives you clear pathways into the industry to ascertain the minimum association requirements.

-To receive this qualification you must complete 8 core units and 4 elective units.
-Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.
-If you have already completed other eligible elective units, these may be counted towards completion of this program.
+To receive this qualification, you must complete 12 units in total, comprising of 7 core units and 5 elective units.
+Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications

 ||Comply with financial services regulation and industry codes of practice